At school, if she doesn’t have food, she spends her lunchtimes walking around the grounds inspecting trees for edible leaves.

 “They are eating mostly vegetables and rice.
 There’s not really meat and not really a variety of vegetables.”

-ChildFund is providing seeds to families and running workshops in Khamsawei’s village to teach parents about which foods their children need and the best ways to prepare food.
+ChildFund Myanmar is providing seeds to families and running workshops in Khamsawei’s village to teach parents about which foods their children need and the best ways to prepare food.
+This project is supported by the Australian Government through the Australian NGO Cooperation Program (ANCP).

 Local health staff in remote villages are receiving equipment to monitor the growth of children so they can identify and treat malnourished children.